riodelphino/preview.vifm/README.md

 > `%pc` is just a delimiter, between displaying command and cleaning command.

-## Known problems
+## Known problems & TODO

+- [ ] Async generation not works
-- [ ] Freeze the vifm, until the async(?) generation of all preview images in dir is complete.
+   - [ ] It freeze the vifm, until the generation of all preview images in dir is complete.
+- [ ] Move enviromental variables to .env
+- [ ] install/uninstall by MakeFile like [https://github.com/eylles/vifm-sixel-preview/blob/master/Makefile](https://github.com/eylles/vifm-sixel-preview/blob/master/Makefile)